gtmb007/MyCharge/README.md

 Sign Up / Sign In

-after Sign In you have the following options:-
+After SignIn you have the following options:-
 1.)
-User details with all previous transactions
+Show User details with all previous transactions 2.)
-2.)
 Edit user name
 3.)
 Change password
 4.)
 Add wallet balance